charlesericwilson-portfolio/Echo_rust_agent_proxy/README.md

 - JSONL logging in ShareGPT format (already capturing training examples of when/why to use SESSION vs COMMAND)
 - Fast blocking HTTP client talking to your local llama.cpp servers
 - Sqlite database support for tool logging.
+- Auto summarization of context at 50K tokens.

 ### Current Status – In Active Testing
 - COMMAND method is stable and reliable